Five more things you should cover in your business continuity plan

 Many of these advisory pieces only tell you that your business needs to have one in place while skating around the actual content of a plan.

-Last year we put together a blog on ‘five things you should cover in your business continuity strategy’ and after some great feedback, we decided to create a follow-on blog.
+Last year, we put together a blog on ‘five things you should cover in your business continuity strategy’, and after some great feedback, we decided to create a follow-up blog.
 So, here are five more things you should cover in your business continuity plan.

 Plan for at least three scenarios